Caldwell Evolution

 By understanding one’s organizing personality, one is able to develop organizing systems that more closely meet their natural organizing tendencies and will more likely be successful and sustainable.
 A mismatch will lead to systems which don’t get used and processes which fall apart with the resulting disorganization and frustration that ensues.

 To determine your personality, take note of how you sort, contain and retrieve items.
 Do you talk out loud (auditory)?
 Do you like to sort your files by colour (visual)?
 So you like to sort by date?
 Do you prefer all your surfaces to be clear but don’t care about the inside of your drawers or cupboards?
-Do you need everything out where you can see it (visual).
-Do you like to get up and file or toss things in your office (kinetic)?
+Maybe you need everything out where you can see it (visual).
+Or would you rather get up and file or toss things in your office (kinetic)?
 Would you put everything you could into a filing cabinet?
 See if you can identify your own traits and then gradually modify your organizing strategies to match these traits.

 Tags : organizing strategies, Understanding disorganization